 Studio photographers will appreciate that the Canon 1D (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Panasonic FZ2500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D: